FroreVale/Blog-Website/README.md

 # Blog Website
-A full-stack blog website that allows users to create, edit, delete, and view blogs.
+A full-stack blog website that allows users to create, edit, delete, and view blog posts.
 The project is divided into two parts: the client (frontend) and the API (backend).

 ## Features
 - User authentication (login/logout)